Our site is in Beta Live, we welcome your feedback to help us improve the site.

 If you are new to the area or living on your own for the first time, you might have some questions about what to do with your bins and what the Council does with your bins.

 If you live in high rise flats, low rise blocks, shared bin areas or student flats the arrangements and offers might be a bit different.
 Please check with your neighbours, building managers or landlords.
+If you are moving into a new build check with your developers.

 We have details here to help answer some of the most common questions about bins.